 Numbness and Tingling

-What is numbness and what causes it?
+What is numbness/tingling and what causes it?

 Numbness occurs when a sensory nerve becomes impinged limiting its ability to relay information to the brain.
 Medically, the feeling of having numbness is a condition known as paresthesia.
 The loss of sensation can be described as a "pins and needles" feeling or a tingling "fallen asleep" sensation.

-Causes of Numbness and Tingling
+What Causes Numbness and Tingling

 Numbness can be short lived or occur for long periods of time depending on the severity of the impingement and possible damage to the nerve.
 Common areas of numbness include shoulder, arms, leg and feet.
-In order for the sensation to return the impinged area must be eliminated.

 How can we at Gallatin Valley Chiropractic help relieve numbness and tingling?